top of page

 Process of Plant Infusion

 Drying Herbs- for culinary use or as herbal teas.
-After you harvest the plant materials, you can either place them in a basket with a cloth or paper towel in the bottom to soak up any moisture, hang them up, or put them into a paper bag.
+After you harvest the plant materials, you can place them in a basket with a cloth or paper towel in the bottom to soak up any moisture, hang them up, or put them in a paper bag.
 Once they are well dried, put them into a glass jar and label them.
-It is best to store dried herbs in a dark and cool environment to prolong their shelf life.
+Storing dried herbs in a dark and cool environment is best to prolong their shelf life.
 These dried herbs can be utilized throughout the year as tea, spices, infused oils, ground up for facial products, or distilled for hydrosols and essential oils.

 Infusion or Maceration is another method of extraction used for plants and herbs, typically used for non-aromatic plants.
-Although, I have successfully infused many dried aromatic plants from my botanical garden, including plants like German chamomile (Matricaria recutita), Lavender (Lavandula angustifolia), and Yarrow (Acheilia millefolium).
+However, I have successfully infused many dried aromatic plants from my botanical garden, including German chamomile (Matricaria recutita), Lavender (Lavandula angustifolia), and Yarrow (Acheilia millefolium).

 Examples of Infused Oils:

-Arnica (Arnica montana) flowers are used in the maceration process, while the roots of the plant are used for homeopathic remedies.
-Arnica oil is useful as a compress, when used as soon as possible, on injuries with unbroken skin.
-Arnica oil is one of my favorites to reduce pain and inflammation for fractures, sprains, bruises, strained muscles, tendons, contusions, and swellings.
+Arnica (Arnica montana) flowers are used in the maceration process, while the plant's roots are used for homeopathic remedies.
+Arnica oil is useful as a compress when used as soon as possible on injuries with unbroken skin.
+Arnica oil is one of my favorites for reducing pain and inflammation in fractures, sprains, bruises, strained muscles, tendons, contusions, and swellings.
 It is excellent to use in a massage oil blend to reduce muscle and joint inflammation.

-Rosehip (Rosa canina) is exceptional for tissue regeneration and for conditions such as facial wrinkles, premature aging, burns, and on scars following surgery.
-Rosehip’s ability for skin regeneration and repair is due to high levels of both gamma-linolenic acid (47.4%) and linolenic fatty acids (33%).
+Rosehip (Rosa canina) is exceptional for tissue regeneration and conditions such as facial wrinkles, premature aging, burns, and scars following surgery.
+Its ability for skin regeneration and repair is due to high levels of both gamma-linolenic acid (47.4%) and linolenic fatty acids (33%).
 These seeds also contain high levels of vitamin C, which assists the immune system and reduces the stress response.

-St. John's Wort (Hypericum periforatum) is useful as an anti-inflammatory, for wounds, mild burns, soothing inflamed nerves, hemorrhoids, varicose veins, sores, ulcers, muscles, or organs in spasm, as well as sprains, or bruises.
-The infused oil has a red color with a light scent, and is fairly gentle to the skin.
+St. John's Wort (Hypericum periforatum) is useful as an anti-inflammatory for wounds, mild burns, soothing inflamed nerves, hemorrhoids, varicose veins, sores, ulcers, muscles or organs in spasm, sprains, or bruises.
+The infused oil has a red color with a light scent and is fairly gentle to the skin.
 It seems to also have a beneficial effect on reducing stress and anxiety.

 Use 5-10% in an aromatherapy blend with other carrier oils and essential oils.